patchlevel/event-sourcing/UPGRADE-3.0.md

 #### EventBus

-We made the EventBus now completely optional and removed the Symfony Messenger implementation.
-You can still implement the event bus on your own.
-We provide an default implementation and also a PSR-14 Adapter.
+We made the EventBus now completely optional but we still provide a default implementation and also a PSR-14 Adapter.
+Also the Symfony Messenger implementation was moved to the [bundle](https://github.com/patchlevel/event-sourcing-bundle).

 We encourage to use our Subscription system for most of the use cases.